This post contains affiliate links. Visit our Disclosure page for details.

 Keep reading the article below for more information about each brand and the most recommended styles for each one!

-One company that wasn’t previously on our list of the best luggage brands was Delsey.
-However, with low price points and stylish suitcases, they’ve become one of our new favorites!
+One company that wasn’t previously on our list of the top luggage brands was Delsey.
+However, with low price points and stylish suitcases, they’ve become one of our new favorites as they offer value for money!

 I packed so many items into the carry-on size Helium Shadow suitcase!
 Watch this video to see how!